adobe/brackets/README.md

 Although Brackets is built in HTML/CSS/JS, it currently runs as a desktop application in a thin native shell, so that it can access your local files.
 (If you just try to open the index.html file in a browser, it won't work yet.)
-The native shell for Brackets lives in a separate repo, [adobe/brackets-shell](https://github.com/adobe/brackets-shell/).
+The native shell for Brackets lives in a separate repository, [adobe/brackets-shell](https://github.com/adobe/brackets-shell/).